skoonData/apache-nifi/nifi-api/README.md

-# Working with the NiFi REST API(work in progress)
+# Working with the NiFi REST API
 This video will get you started working with the NiFi Rest API 1.18.0

 ### Requirements